Monday, February 22, 2016

 Harald Wolff

-A drawing that fits the sources.
+This drawing fits the sources.

 More enigmas:

-• Innumerable nobles had left since the taking of the Bastille.
-The king's brother, travelling with an English passport and a single servant, left France the same day without incident, as did his wife and Axel von Fersen, who had organized the flight.
-A year later, the royalist writer René Châteaubriand and his brother tried to cross the frontier to join the émigré army as wine merchants (their problems came from a sleepwalking valet, not from their disguises or passports).
+• The king's brother, travelling with an English passport and a single servant, left France the same day without incident, as did his wife and Axel von Fersen (Marie-Antoinette's "Friend," who had organized and largely financed the flight).
+A year later, when the royalist writer René Chateaubriand and his brother tried to cross the frontier to join the émigré army disguised as wine merchants, the problem they encountered came from a sleepwalking valet, not from their disguises or passportsBy the end of 1791 about 10,000 nobles had left the country, passing through Paris with no attempt to hide their heading for the frontier.

 One of his creations / zoom